 How Do I Get Involved?

 We are in the process of organizing a local CIRTL@UIC learning community and expanding CIRTL programming to include on-campus engagement opportunities.
-Please check out our event calendar and current resources.
-If you’d like to learn more, please send a message to CIRTL@UIC Support & Communications: email@example.com
+Please check out our Announcements for current programming and events.
+If you’d like to learn more, please send a message to CIRTL@UIC Support & Communications: firstname.lastname@example.org

 In the meantime, start engaging with the national CIRTL network, which offers a range of FREE online programming in the form of online short courses, workshops, and cross-network learning communities.
 Sign up for a free CIRTL account and stay connected by subscribing to the network mailing list.